fclaerho/buildstack/README.md

   1. If there is a **standard build stack**, then however bad it is, use it, and request improvements
   2. If there is no standard build stack, then pick the **highest type** available according to the above taxonomy.

-Keep in mind that anything below type 4 will be a source of issues at some point.
+Keep in mind that anything below type 4 will slow the project at some point, either because it will break, or because it is too difficult to use or too difficult to understand for newcomers.

 ### Classification of Concrete Build Stacks ###